wusui/march_madness_2025/README.md

 ## Further details

-The following are steps run by march_madness:
+The following are steps run by march_madness.
+NAME in this section will be eitheer 'mens' or 'womens':

 #### get_entries